oci-landing-zones/terraform-oci-modules-workloads/cis-oke/README.md

 - **default_defined_tags** &ndash; (Optional) Default defined tags for all clusters.
 It can be overriden by *defined_tags* attribute in each cluster.
 - **default_freeform_tags** &ndash; (Optional) Default freeform tags for all clusters.
 It can be overriden by *freeform_tags* attribute in each cluster.

-The clusters themselves are defined within the **oke** attribute, In Terraform terms, it is a map of objects. where each object is referred by an identifying key.
+The clusters themselves are defined within the **clusters** attribute, In Terraform terms, it is a map of objects. where each object is referred by an identifying key.
 The supported attributes are listed below.
 For better usability, most attributes are grouped in logical blocks.
 They are properly indented in the list.
 - **compartment_id** &ndash; (Optional) The cluster compartment. *default_compartment_id* is used if undefined.
 This attribute is overloaded.
 It can be assigned either a literal OCID or a reference (a key) to an OCID in *compartments_dependency* variable.
 See [External Dependencies](#ext-dep) for details.
 - **cis_level** &ndash; (Optional) The CIS OCI Benchmark profile level to apply. *default_cis_level* is used if undefined.
 - **kubernetes_version** &ndash; (Optional) the kubernetes version.
 If not specified the latest version will be selected.